Code-Institute-Submissions/DavidTausend-enigma/README.md

 [Python Tutor](https://pythontutor.com/javascript.html#mode=edit): An educational tool that provides a visual step-through of Python code execution, helping beginners understand how their code works under the hood.

+[Heroku](https://dashboard.heroku.com/login): Cloud platform for deploying and managing applications.

+[PEP](https://pep8ci.herokuapp.com/): Tool for checking Python code against PEP 8 standards.

 ## Deployment & Local Development

 ### Deployment

 ### Local Development

+The site is deployed using Heroku.

+To deploy the site using Heroku - [Heroku](https://engima-machine-86a7a1dfa74a.herokuapp.com/)

+1. Fork or clone this repository.
+2. Create a new Heroku app.
+3. Choose a region.
+4. Set the buildbacks to Python and NodeJS in that order.
+5. In Heroku's settings, add a config var of PORT and set the value to 8000.
+6. Link the Heroku app to the Github respository.
+7. Click on Deploy.

+The site has now been deployed.
+Please note that this process may take a few minutes before the site goes live.

 #### How to Fork